 - Prominent placement of all articles on the Logistics Online home page

 - Prominent placement in the Logistics Online email newsletter

 - Article exposure through multiple social media channels

-Guest expert articles should address a significant trend or issue of interest to Logistics Online readers, and should provide information that our readers will find useful/actionable.
-Articles should offer a thoughtful — even provocative — take on the chosen theme, and can combine opinion with fact-based observation and information.
+Guest expert articles should address a significant trend or issue of interest to Logistics Online readers, and should provide practical, actionable information that our readers will find useful.
+Articles should offer a thoughtful — even provocative — take on the chosen theme and can combine opinion with fact-based observation and information.
 Possible angles include:

 - Discuss the significance of a hot topic, trend, or development within the industry — one that is generating a lot of excitement, concern, and/or confusion.

 - Point to an emerging topic or issue that hasn’t yet garnered much attention or had much impact.
 Make a case for why readers should pay early attention to it and possibly start preparing for its eventual impact.

 - Identify a familiar need, challenge, or pain point commonly expressed by readers.
 Offer suggestions/options (best practices) for addressing it.
 Articles should not opine on industry challenges (“preach to the choir”) without also offering recommendations or best practices to overcome or mitigate those challenges.

 Articles should provide value to our audience, which includes professionals working at life sciences companies in development/manufacturing roles, which may include compliance, quality, operations, and other related roles.
 Our audience does not include healthcare professionals, patients, or regulatory authorities.